shiv-slbs/courier_service/README.md

-Library used : - mysql-connector-python
+### Library Used
+Python MySQL Connector

-How to use programme:-
+### How to use the service

-1.Make sure you have installed mysql server
+1. Make sure you have MySQL Server installed on your host device.

-2.Make sure to have details like :- (user , password, host )

-  for server on your pc it's (user = "root" , host = "localhost" & password is same as you've entered during installation)

-3.First run "initial.py" to create database,tables as it is ussed in programmes

-4.Remember the database name printed @ ending of 1st programme.
+2. Make sure you have the following details: **USERNAME, PASSWORD, HOSTNAME**.

+    For a default installation without any changes in initial configuration, details are:
+     - USERNAME = root
+     - HOSTNAME = localhost
+     - PASSWORD is empty if you have not entered any password during installation, otherwise it will the password set by you.

-5.Now Run "main.py" & ITS's ALL ! <3
+3. Finally, run "main.py" & IT'S ALL! <3